-You may find that a pet parrot guards its cage, toys, food, water, a mate, or a favorite person.
-If a parrot fears losing something it values, it’ll likely respond defensively.
+You may find that your pet parrot guards its cage, toys, food, water, a mate, or a favorite person.
+If your parrot fears losing something it values, it’s likely to become defensive.

 Territorial aggression has enabled parrots to survive and thrive as a species for thousands of years.
-They grow hostile when protecting what’s perceived as theirs, which is an adaptive behavior.
+They grow hostile when protecting what’s theirs, which is an adaptive behavior.

 According to Royal Society Publishing, animals like parrots act territorially for access to: